munkm/thesiscode/README.md

 Features to add in `scripts`:
 * reading function in run function to check for existence of pickle and .json file that holds previously processed data.
+* method that checks method_type and sends a warning if user-define and found method are different.
 * compare runs function to compare mcnp data between angle-methods, standard methods, and naive monte carlo runs.
 * make single_run a function in a class that holds the single_run data (for